JJ0304/Virtual-Memory-Manager/README.md

 may use either a FIFO or an LRU policy for updating your TLB.

-How to Run Your Program
+How to Run Your Program:
 Your program should run as follows:
-./a.out addresses.txt
+./lab5 addresses.txt
 Your program will read in the file addresses.txt, which contains 1,000 logical addresses ranging from 0 to 65535.
 Your program is to translate each logical address to a physical address and determine the contents of the signed byte stored at the correct physical address.
 (Recall that in